Demo-ChefProject/nc/cookbooks/apache/README.md

 Link to learn more on templates in chef: https://docs.chef.io/resource_template.html

-- Check and create Apache service if not existing
-The Get Service command in powershell is used for this purpose.
+- To check and create Apache service if it's not existing The Get Service command in powershell is used for this purpose.
 Linke to know more abut the command in detail: https://technet.microsoft.com/en-us/library/ee176858.aspx
 ```